Alex Grossmann: Career

 After one year at the Institut des Hautes Études Scientifiques (IHES) in Bures-sur-Yvette, France, he joined the "Centre de Physique Théorique de Marseille" (the CPT) as it was being created in 1966, at the request of Daniel Kastler.
-He then becomes research supervisor at the CNRS.
+He then became a research supervisor at the CNRS.

 At the Université de la Méditerranée Aix-Marseille II in Luminy campus he did pioneering work on wavelet analysis with Jean Morlet in 1984.
 This in effect showed this identity's applicability to signal analysis.

 In 1993, he became involved in genomic research as part of a group formed in Gif-sur-Yvette.
-He worked in this area with what eventually became the Laboratoire de Mathématique & Modélisation d’Evry until 2014.
+He worked in this area with what eventually became the Laboratoire de Mathématique & Modélisation d'Evry until 2014.

-Grossmann died on 12 February 2019.
+Tributes

+Grossmann's lifelong scientific achievements were commemorated at a scientific conference held in his honor and that of Yves Meyer on 12-13 June 2019 at the Institut de Mathématiques d'Orsay.